wallpants/github-preview.nvim/README.md

 # my name is casas medina

+- [ ] add single file support
+- [ ] think of more generic name than github-preview
+- [ ] implement link follow for local files
+- [ ] git hook to compile tailwind
 - [ ] add support for local images
 - [x] make footer link <a>link</a>
 - [x] update explorer tree (expand dirs) when navigating
 - [x] get repo name and display, fallback to "ROOT"
 - [ ] write docs
 - [x] implement theme picker
 - [x] implement explorer expand & collapse
 - [x] .copy-button-container adds some extra padding on top of code blocks in markdown
 - [x] breadcrumbs navigation is broken
 - [x] add padding at bottom of explorer tree
 - [x] navigating to root, or starting github-preview with no buffer doesn't render root README
 - [x] if file too large, don't send entry or browser freezes
 - [x] scroll to top if cursorLine === null
 - [x] include types in bunvim instead of forcing the user to create them
 - [x] when starting github preview whilst on root readme, scroll offsets are incorrect
 - [x] Scroll gets kind of wonky sometimes whilst typing.
 Seems to happen more when close to end of buffer
 - [x] Change page title & favicon
 - [x] Implement autoscroll
 - [x] Make cursor indicator customizable
 - [x] send goodbye messsage from browser when closing tab to close server
 - [ ] what happens if we have a running instance and try running another?
 - [ ] github renders html within markdown [see here](https://github.com/microsoft/vscode-extension-samples), **VS Code Extension Samples** doesn't render well in github-preview

 [follow this link](https://github.com)